Poles, Shocks and Tygers: The Time-reversible Burgers equation: Results and Discussion

 \subsection{Influence of singularities on the dynamics}

-{ } So far we have not provided a detailed justification for the observed behaviour of energy spectrum in different regimes, except for suggesting that singularities of the solution may play an important role.
-We held off because in order to explain the behaviour of the energy spectrum would require us to invoke a well known, powerful result for the viscous BE: a pole expansion solution~\cite{senouf1997dynamics}.
+{ } So far we have not provided a detailed justification for the observed behavior of energy spectrum in different regimes, except for suggesting that singularities of the solution may play an important role.
+We held off because to explain the behavior of the energy spectrum would require us to invoke a well known, powerful result for the viscous BE: a pole expansion solution~\cite{senouf1997dynamics}.

-Given that the `\textit{equivalence conjecture}' holds across the different regimes of the RB system, the (statistically-averaged) behaviour of the energy spectrum for the two systems are identical.
+Given that the `\textit{equivalence conjecture}' holds across the different regimes of the RB system, the (statistically-averaged) behavior of the energy spectrum for the two systems are identical.
 We use this result in conjunction with the above analytical method to understand the various statistical regimes of the RB system.
 We first introduce the pole expansion, then use it to derive an analytic expression for the spectrum values and subsequently use the positions of the poles to justify the observations in the RB.

 As such, a clear understanding of the existence of singularities in the BE and their dynamics are crucial to completely characterize the system.
 For our initial conditions, $u(x,0)=u_0\sin(x)$, it can be shown that in the inviscid and viscous BE a pole condensation occurs on the real axis at $x=\pi$ at $t_*=1/u_0$ (see Appendix~\ref{app:poleexpn}).
 Although we do not know the analytic equations describing the dynamics of the poles of the forced BE, we know their positions in a steady state, which we have derived in~\eqref{eq:sssBEpoles}.
 For the forced BE, we have also shown that we expect a pole condensation at $x=\pi$ as the viscosity becomes smaller.